Become a Berkana Trained Massage Therapist

 Demanding, and worth it.

 We are completely transparent about the demands of this program because we know it is not for everyone.
-We are committed to our student's success and are seeking to align with those who have the constitution for the intense delivery of this holistic education.
+We are committed to our student's success and are seeking to align with those who have the constitution for the serious nature of this holistic education.
 We train some of the best massage therapists in the world and do not compromise our standards of excellence to accommodate everyone.

 Self-Care & Hygiene - 6 hours: Lectures cover proper self-care and hygiene for the massage therapist, including proper sanitation and appropriate hygienic practice standards.